 Step 20 – Check Lead Disclosure Option

 26. Lead Disclosure.
-If the property was built before 1978, the landlord must disclose whether or not there are known lead-based paint and/or lead-based paint hazards on the property.
+If the property was built before 1978, the landlord must disclose whether it contains known lead-based paint or lead-based paint hazards.

-A “Disclosure of Information on Lead-Based Paint and/or Lead-Based Paint Hazards” is included at the end of this agreement for your reference.
+A “Disclosure of Information on Lead-Based Paint or Lead-Based Paint Hazards” is included at the end of this agreement for your reference.

 Step 21 – Write Notice Information